-This document describes the process for preparation, submission, evaluation and selection of proposals in response to the KAVA 10 call launched by the EIT RawMaterials for Upscaling Projects (Upscaling KAVA - KIC Added-Value Activity in EIT terminology).
+This document describes the process for preparation, submission, evaluation and selection of proposals in response to the KAVA 12 call, launched by the EIT RawMaterials (EIT RM) for Upscaling Projects (Upscaling KAVA - KIC Added-Value Activity in EIT terminology).

-Before submitting a proposal, you are required to register your intention to do so and are recommended to contact the Co-Location Centre/Innovation Hub staff and the Thematic Officers/Senior Advisors before submitting the proposal.
+Before submitting a Proposal, you are required to register your intention to do so and are recommended to contact the Co-Location Centre/Innovation Hub staff and the Thematic Officers/Senior Advisors before submitting the Proposal.
 The Co-Location Centre/Innovation Hub staff can offer further advice.

-All organizations involved in the submission of a proposal in response to this call should read the following documents carefully:
+All Project participants involved in the submission of a Proposal in response to this call should read the following documents carefully:

-- The present document (call text) - EIT RawMaterials Upscaling Project proposal FINAL SUBMISSION Guidance and Template for complementary information - EIT RawMaterials communication and dissemination guidance - EIT RawMaterials Project Management guidance - The Lighthouse Appendix that outlines the topics and criteria for application through the Lighthouses programmes renamed "Circular Societies", "Responsible Sourcing", and "Sustainable Materials". - Go-to-market strategy for upscaling projects Process and guidance - The Strategic Agenda 2021-27 of EIT RawMaterials - FAQ (Frequently Asked Questions) that will be posted in the online proposal submission platform "Seedbook" (https://seedbook.eitrawmaterials.eu), also containing explanations of the terminology used in this document; Project Coordinators should check this section regularly to ensure that they are fully informed and updated on important matters such as eligibility and evaluation criteria, advice on the compilation of the proposal, costs and cost allocation
+- The present document (call text) [B] - The template for Upscaling DRAFT proposals [B] - EIT RawMaterials Upscaling Project proposal FINAL SUBMISSION Guidance and Template for complementary information [B] - EIT RawMaterials communication and dissemination guidance [B] - EIT RawMaterials Project Management guidance [B] - The Lighthouse Appendix that outlines the topics and criteria for application through the Lighthouses programmes renamed "Circular Societies", "Responsible Sourcing", and "Sustainable Materials".
+[I] - Go-to-market strategy for upscaling projects Process and guidance [B] - The Strategic Agenda 2021-27 of EIT RawMaterials [I]

+• FAQ (Frequently Asked Questions) that will be posted in the online Proposal submission platform "Seedbook" (https://seedbook.eitrawmaterials.eu), also containing explanations of the terminology used in this document; Project Coordinators should check this section regularly to ensure that they are fully informed and updated on important matters such as eligibility and evaluation criteria, advice on the compilation of the Proposal, costs and cost allocation.
+[I]